✦ UNDERSTANDING CBT

 Most people report noticeable change by sessions 6 to 8.
 That is roughly 6 to 8 weeks if you come once a week.
 Significant change — not just symptom relief, but actual skill development — typically comes by session 12 to 15.
 Full CBT for anxiety or depression usually runs 16 to 20 sessions.

-Ready to Start CBT Therapy in Indore?
 Here Is What to Do Next.

 You do not need to wait until things get worse.
-You do not need a referral.
 You just need to call or WhatsApp us and ask about starting CBT in Indore.
+Dr. Rajvardhan Bhanwar, MD (AIIMS, Delhi), has worked with hundreds of patients in Indore dealing with anxiety, depression, panic, and stress.

 Serving Patients Across Indore for CBT Therapy